ansible-community/ansible-build-data/docs/policies.md

 1
 ```

-Since these collections weren't properly tagged prior to formalizing this policy,
+Since these collections were not properly tagged prior to formalizing this policy,
 they are listed in the `7/validate-tags-ignores` file.
 The release playbook passes that file to
 `antsibull-build validate-tags-file`'s `--ignores-file` flag to ignore errors